20 March 2007

 People who devote themselves to art or entertainment (though that last may simply mean entertaining themselves).
 Musicians, actors, bartenders, sex workers, nightclub bouncers, twenty-four hour party people.
 Keeping late or odd hours is a key defining characteristic.
 Incomes vary dramatically in this class, though they tend to be low.

-People who make their living through physical work.
-The high working class have valuable skills, like plumbers or construction workers, while the low working class don't.
+People who make their living through physical work and have a valuable skill, like plumbers or construction workers.

 Poor

-People working, often working hard, but perpetually worried about money because they're a paycheque away from economic disaster and homelessness, and don't have a route to improve that situation.
+People working, often working hard, but perpetually worried about money because they’re a paycheque away from economic disaster and homelessness without a route to improve that situation.

 Underclass